 28. Billy Ho

-Brought to Canggu by Will Meyrick, Asia’s unstoppable Street Food Chef, Billy Ho fuses comfort food from Asia onto one delish menu, with all the gourmet tricks we’ve come to know and love from Chef Will.
-Joining him is the talented Chef Tom Lavery, who’s ready to serve up a menu with sustainability and local produce at the forefront.
-You’ll want to begin with a variety of little nibbles to share (the Pork Miso Cabbage Shimeji Gyoza and the sashimi of the catch-of-the-day are our fave) before moving onto the nduja-spiced dry aged tuna tartare served with squid ink sago cracker, miso smoked garlic, ponzu, charred corn and crushed hazelnuts.
+Brought to Canggu by Will Meyrick – Asia’s unstoppable Street Food Chef – Billy Ho fuses comfort food from around Asia onto one delish menu.
+You’ll want to begin with a variety of nibbles to share (the the sashimi and the catch-of-the-day are our fave) before moving onto the nduja-spiced dry aged tuna tartare served with squid ink sago cracker, miso smoked garlic, ponzu, charred corn and crushed hazelnuts.
 But don’t stop there.
-The glazed lamb shoulder with charred miso-braised cabbage, mandarin pancakes, wombok kimchi and Chinese smashed cucumber is a must for a main, as is the grilled fish with traditional Sambal Belacan.
-And going by previous performances when propping up Will’s bar-tops, it goes without saying that the cocktails here are top-notch too.
-Try the Asian Daiquiri with rum, honey pineapple, ginger flower syrup, lemon and chilli flakes.
-And you can’t go wrong with Billy Ho Chilli Margarita…
+The glazed lamb shoulder with charred miso-braised cabbage, mandarin pancakes and wombok kimchi is a must for a main, as is the king prawn with traditional sambal belacan.
+And going by previous performances when propping up Will’s bar-tops, it goes without saying that the cocktails here are top-notch too…

 THE BEST RESTAURANTS IN CANGGU